vld-b/Francium-video-player/README.md

 - Done!
 Now just double click or open a video like you usually would and it'll open with Francium!

 ## Performance
 In the beginning, Francium was pretty slow, averaging a couple of seconds to load a 30-second video.
-Now, though, it has been optimized to load videos much faster, giving you faster loading times that before!
+Now, though, it has been optimized to load videos much faster, giving you faster loading times than before!

 ## Development
 For its front-end it uses Typescript with the [SolidJS](https://www.solidjs.com) framework and for its back-end it uses Rust with the [Tauri](https://tauri.app) framework, both super performant!